Code-Institute-Submissions/Jambrisak-Quiz-Application_JanResub/README.md

 ### Heads Up Display
 The heads up display was designed to show how far along the user is with the quiz, and how many questions the user have answered.
 It was also designed to show current score.
+And to also show how much time left there is to answer the question.
 ![Heads up display]()

 ### Questions